Delaware Opportunities is a community action agency, serving the citizens of Delaware County, NY, since 1965.

 Head Start is a federally funded program for children ages three to five.
-It is designed to help preschool children of income eligible families by providing a comprehensive program to meet their emotional, social, health, nutritional and psychological needs.
+It is designed to help preschool children of income eligible families by providing a comprehensive program to meet their emotional, social, health, nutritional and psychological needs and to prepare the children for a successful transition to the public school.
 Parents are the most important influence on a child's growth and development.
 We seek to support parents in this role, and to implement an educational program for children and parents geared to fostering a positive outlook toward education, self-concept, and competency.
 Our Head Start Program offers both center based and home based options.
 The center based option offers a four or five day program.
 In the home based program, the teacher works with the parent and child in the home once a week, with the child attending center two times per month for peer experience.
 Free bus transportation is available within the service area.

 • Nutrition--Good nutrition is stressed in classroom activities, parent workshops and by serving breakfast and lunch daily.